EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 This snippet of Python code represents a simple and complete interface declaration.
 The ``ServiceInterface`` class will be used in further examples as well.

-The first part of the class declaration is a dictionary called ``CONF`` that will be explained in further detail in the :ref:`rfc2_registry` section.
-The second part shows a method definition that declares the
+It shows a method definition that declares the
 following: the method ``handle`` shall take one argument of arbitrary type named ``req`` that stands for an OWS request.